MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierarchy-lists.md

 - The [IndentationColumn Property](properties/devenv-indentationcolumn-property.md) controls which records get indented and by how much.
 You set the property to either a field in the page's source table or to a variable.
 The important thing, is that property resolves to an integer.
 This integer determines the indentation level.

-- The [IndentationControl property](properties/devenv-indentationcontrols-property.md) specifies which column in the list gets indented.
+- The [IndentationControls property](properties/devenv-indentationcontrols-property.md) specifies which column in the list gets indented.

 ### Example